sourabh-devrukhkar/sourabh-devrukhkar/README.md

 ---
 ### 🚀 What I'm Up To

-* **Currently Building:** Designing and 3D modeling a fully autonomous floor-cleaning robot.
+* **Currently Building:** Designing and 3D modeling a fully autonomous-cleaning robot.
 * **Core Focus:** Industrial automation, smart manufacturing, mechanical linkage systems, and AI for robotics.
 * **The Goal:** Pushing the boundaries of autonomous systems and engineering excellence.